 - Klagenfurt – The historic centre of Klagenfurt is located inland from Lake Wörthersee and is known as Innere Stadt.
 This is where you’ll find the city’s two main Christmas markets.

-- Salzburg – Salzburg has many Christmas markets and in this post, we explain where to stay to be near these markets.
+- Salzburg – Salzburg has many Christmas markets and in this post, I explain where to stay for the best access.

-- Vienna – Find a place to stay near the Museum Quarter, a convenient location close to Vienna’s Christmas markets.
+- Vienna – Find a place to stay near the Museum Quarter.

 - Brussels – The Christmas market in Brussels is held in Grand Place, the beautiful market square in Brussels.
 We highly recommend staying near here for a historic stay at Christmas.